CenturyLinkCloud/PublicKB/Servers/installing-docker-on-bare-metal-servers.md

 ### Description

 [Docker](//www.docker.com) is open-source software for Linux that is used to deploy applications inside software containers by providing an additional layer of abstraction within the operating system–level virtualization.
-CenturyLink Cloud supports [Docker on virtual cloud servers](../Blueprints/using-docker-on-centurylink-cloud-servers.md) as well as on bare metal servers.
+Lumen Cloud supports [Docker on virtual cloud servers](../Blueprints/using-docker-on-centurylink-cloud-servers.md) as well as on bare metal servers.
 The instructions for installing Docker on bare metal servers are listed below.
 A shell script that runs all the commands below is also attached for reference.

 ### Prerequisite